Purchasing Policies and Procedures

 2. CAUTION.
 A blanket order is potentially the easiest purchasing instrument to abuse, as individual purchases against the blanket order do not receive Purchasing Services scrutiny before they are made.
 Departments should order only goods or services with a blanket purchase order covered by the class code for which it was issued.
 In other words, a blanket order to an audio store for recording tape should not be used to buy speakers.
 Items ordered that are not included in the general description of the blanket order may be considered an illegal purchase (See PPP 7, Illegal Purchases).
 Purchasing Services periodically reviews blanket order releases to determine if the usage limit is being followed.
 Inappropriate use of blanket orders may result in discontinuation of blanket order privileges for the department.

 4. PROCEDURES.
-Departments may request a blanket purchase order by completing a requisition form (green sheet, L-0620) and routing it through normal approval channels.
+Departments may request a blanket purchase order by completing a purchase requisition and routing it through normal approval channels.

 4.1 Departments should determine the beginning and ending dates of the blanket order.
 Otherwise, the order will be automatically closed at the end of the fiscal year (June 30).
 Estimate the encumbrance dollar amount to cover expected expenditures during the time period of the blanket order.

 4.2 Departments may place an order against a blanket order upon receiving the department copy of the blanket order.
 Give the vendor the complete eight character blanket order number.
 Remind the vendor that three copies of the invoice, referencing the blanket order number, must be sent to Accounts Payable, 1725 State Street, La Crosse, WI 54601.

 4.3 Departments may need to add or delete a supply or service item(s) on an existing blanket order (See PPP 9, Change & Cancellation Orders).
 When returning or exchanging items, see PPP 10, Return Materials Authorization (RMA) Process, for the correct procedures.